amitpawarcbg/pixie/README.md

 **Data Sources**
 Pixie uses eBPF to automatically instrument Kubernetes applications.
+Pixie captures cluster, namespace, node, pod, service, and container metadata.
+Pixie does not yet capture logs or events.
+Pixie captures machine-level resource metrics on Linux and other Unix systems such as CPU usage, memory, disk utilization and network bandwidth
 Pixie ships with a set of default data sources, which can also be extended by the user.

 **Data Sources**